lalithvenkat/My-works/Bda Task 1/Readme.md

 ![](assignment1_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

-### 3d)The variables that are most correlated with price

-### By using cor() with price and all the other variables we can observer that Rooms,Bathroom,BuildingArea are the three variables most correlated with price.
+By using cor() with price and all the other variables i can observer that Rooms,Bathroom,BuildingArea are the three variables most correlated with price.

-## 4)Listing the frequencies of various house type
+## Listing the frequencies of various house type

 ``` r
 table(housing$Type)